-Let’s imagine you were hiking in the woods when you see a sign written in a language you don’t know.
-You decide to press on, only to find out far too late the sign was warning you that you were walking into a habitat of bears who haven’t gotten any food in weeks.
+Let’s imagine you were hiking in the woods when you see a sign written in a language you don’t understand.
+You decide to press on, only to find out far too late the sign was warning you that you were walking into a habitat of bears who haven’t found any food in weeks.

 While not that exaggerated, similar problems will arise if you receive improper translations on your food labels.
 But it’s only a translation of calories and ingredients, right?
 Where’s the importance of that?